neo4j-product-examples/graphrag-examples/customer-graph/README.md

 # Customer Graph - Agentic GraphRAG

-This directory contains an end-to-end worked example for building a **GraphRAG-powered agent to accelerate customer and retail analytics**.
+This directory contains an end-to-end worked example for building a **GraphRAG agent to accelerate customer and retail analytics**.
 Covering the entire process from:

 1. **Quickly constructing a graph from mixed unstructured and structured data sources**.
 2. **Resolving and linking entities** in the graph along the way.